A.K.A. the unicorns all of us creative entrepreneurs are dreaming of.

 So first things first, the thing you MUST do before anything else, is define who that ideal client is.

-If you ever take any course on anything business related, they're going to make you do this, create an ideal client avatar.
+If you ever take any course on anything business related, they’re going to make you do this:

 “… a what?”

-An ideal client avatar is the one person you have in mind who would be your first pick to have visit your site and purchase your products/services.
+An Ideal Client Avatar (or ICA) is the one person you have in mind who would be your first pick to have visit your site and purchase your products/services.

 If you’re having some struggles with this step, or aren’t sure if this ideal client avatar will work for your business, this post should help: 3 ways to validate your ideal client avatar

 I also share my complete ideal client brainstorming exercise in this post: Do this one thing to ensure your website will appeal to your ideal clients